gabjc/Decision-Making-Map/Sprint4.md

 - returns: status code 200 OK to indicate connection between frontend and backend

 **4.** /itinerary/get/{id}
-description: attempts to find a specific itinerary from the database
+description: attempts to find all itineraries in the database that has the creatorID, which is the id of the user that created the itinerary.
-- requires: `[id: <int>]`
+- requires: `[creator_id: <int>]`
-- returns: the itinerary's full database entry, including the ID, name, address, radius, and saved locations
+- returns: all the itineraries with the passed in creator_id, and thier full database entry, including the ID, name, plans, user, and the user's id

 **5.** /itinerary/home
 - description: creates an itinerary in the database
-- requires: `[name: <string>, address: <string>, radius: <string>]`
+- requires: `N/A`
 - returns: none